WadhwaniAI/StudentDropoutEWS/README.md

 ---

-- As things stands now, the codebase will not be maintained by Wadhwani Institute for Artificial Intelligence (Wadhwani AI).
+- As things stands now, this repository will not be maintained by Wadhwani AI.
-- However, if you would like to collaborate, please reach out to us on <email address>
+- However, if you would like to collaborate, please reach out to us on *(enter email address)*.
-  - We would be happy to discuss and explore opportunities.
+  - We would be happy to discuss and explore opportunities!

 Thankyou.